 Check your similarity report to ensure that you have cited your sources and have not unintentionally plagiarised.
 If you find corrections to make, edit your document and resubmit your work prior to the deadline.
 You will receive a new email receipt each time.

-Once your Turnitin assignment has been marked and the feedback and marks have been released by your tutor, you can find these in the 'Assessment and Marks' area in your module, via the link entitled '3.
-Accessing your marks and feedback in My Marks'.
-The video below also explains the alternative route to your feedback, which is via the Turnitin submission point where you originally submitted your work.
+Once your Turnitin assignment has been marked, and the feedback and marks have been released by your tutor, you can find these using the My Marks tool in the Assessment and Marks area of the module.